-The separate emissions reduction pathway for these industries was designed to incentivize early investment in efficiency and process improvements; to facilitate financing for larger, longer-term decarbonization, and protect the jobs and investments that these businesses bring to Washington.
+The separate emissions-reduction pathway for these industries was designed to motivate early investment in efficiency and process improvements, to facilitate financing for larger-impact, longer-term decarbonization, and protect the jobs and investments that these businesses bring to Washington.

 How the EITE program works